fallen-icarus/cardano-loans/README.md

 and lenders.

-- **Borrower's Credit History:** A borrower’s on-chain identity is linked to their staking credential (the `Borrower ID` beacon).
+- **Borrower's Credit History:** A borrower’s on-chain identity is linked to their staking credential (the `Borrower ID`).
 Every loan they undertake is tracked on-chain.
 The final transaction that concludes the loan — whether a full repayment or a default — serves as a permanent, publicly verifiable record of the outcome.
 This creates a trustless credit history that any future lender can audit to assess risk.
-- **Lender's Track Record:** A lender's reputation is built by tracking the performance of all loans they originate (identified by their `Lender ID` beacon).
+- **Lender's Track Record:** A lender's reputation is built by tracking the performance of all loans they originate (identified by their `Lender ID`).
 By observing the outcomes of the loans associated with this `Lender ID`, the market can calculate their success rate.
 A lender with a proven track record of underwriting successful loans becomes a trusted entity, making their loan bonds more valuable and their participation in securitization more attractive.

+> [!IMPORTANT]
+> - A borrower with a good credit history will be able to get better loan terms from lenders.
+> - A lender with a good reputation will have an easier time raising capital for more loans.

 ### The Emergent DID and Economic Web of Trust